karanch577/form-validation-js/readme.md

 - Password
 - Confirm Password

->If any of the field is empty, it will pop up and error
+>If any of the field is empty, it will show an error.

->For the password field, it should be 6 characters long, contain uppercase, lowercase, number and special character.
+>For the password field, it should be 6 characters long.

+>For the email validation I have used Regex